zhulinyv/Semi-Auto-NovelAI-to-Pixiv/README_EN.md

 | Windows 10/11(x64) | To use all features, a 64-bit version of Windows 10/11 is required. |
 | [Microsoft Visual C++ 2015](https://www.microsoft.com/en-us/download/details.aspx?id=53587) | Installation of the runtime library is required to use all engines for super-resolution denoising. |

-## 💿 Deployment
+> [!WARNING]
+> In the distance, a few cat cries came, as if the only notes of the night, the darkness desolate, the biting cold wind, desolate and lonely.

+### 🎉 Getting Started with Deployment

+#### 0️⃣ Star this project

+- If you enjoy this project, please consider giving it a Star🌟.
+It's the greatest motivation for the developers.

-### 1️⃣ Install Python
+#### 1️⃣ Install Python

-Suggested to install [Python 3.10.11](https://www.python.org/ftp/python/3.10.11/python-3.10.11-amd64.exe), During installation, please check **Add Python to PATH** and keep the rest as default.
+- I recommend installing [Python 3.10.11](https://www.python.org/ftp/python/3.10.11/python-3.10.11-amd64.exe).
+During installation, please ensure to check the option **Add Python to PATH**, and keep the rest as **default**.

-### 2️⃣ Install Git
+#### 2️⃣ Install Git

-Suggested to install [Latest Version](https://git-scm.com/download/win), you just need to click **Next** button.
+- Suggested to install [Latest Version](https://git-scm.com/download/win), you just need to click **Next** button.

-### 3️⃣ Clone Repositories
+#### 3️⃣ Clone Repositories

-Open cmd/powershell, run `git clone -b main --depth=1 https://github.com/zhulinyv/Semi-Auto-NovelAI-to-Pixiv.git`
+- Open cmd/powershell, run `git clone -b main --depth=1 https://github.com/zhulinyv/Semi-Auto-NovelAI-to-Pixiv.git`

-### 4️⃣ Next step
+#### 4️⃣ Next step

-Now you can launch the `run.bat` at the origin directory to start WebUI, it will create the virtual environment and install the dependences at the first time, it will take a long time, so you can drink some coffe or read the documents below
+- Now you can launch the `run.bat` at the origin directory to start WebUI, it will create the virtual environment and install the dependences at the first time, it will take a long time, so you can drink some coffe or read the documents below

+> [!TIP]
+> Moonlight seeps through sparse clouds, casting its glow upon the ground, sketching out a scene of ethereal beauty.

 ## ⚙️ Configuration

-⚠️ 1.
+- ⚠️ 1.
 If you have started the WebUI but haven't performed necessary configurations, please navigate to the settings page for necessary configurations.

-⚠️ 2.
+- ⚠️ 2.
 Please do not skip this step, it's crucial.
 Make sure you have reviewed all configurations thoroughly.

-⚠️ 3.
+- ⚠️ 3.
 Alternatively, you can directly edit the `.env` file for configurations.

+> [!WARNING]
+> The cries of those cats, sometimes distant, sometimes drawing near, leaving uncertainty about the path ahead.

 ⚠️ Getting the token: